 Install solar panels

 If your budget stretches to some bigger home renovation ideas, consider installing solar panels.
-These are the most common domestic renewable energy source in the UK and, once you’ve paid for installation, your electricity costs will be reduced – saving you around £475 a year on your bills (based on a typical installation with occupants at home all day).
-They’ll also reduce your carbon footprint by an impressive 750kg of carbon emissions a year.
+These are the most common domestic renewable energy source in the UK and, once you’ve paid for installation, your electricity costs will be reduced – saving you around £160 a year on your bills (based on a typical installation with occupants home from 6pm, in north England).
+They’ll also reduce your carbon footprint by an impressive 730kg of carbon emissions a year.

 Switch to a heat pump